-The SAT and ACT can be particularly stressful for kids with learning and attention issues.
+SAT and ACT can be particularly stressful for kids with learning and thinking differences.
 Feeling prepared on testing day can help build confidence.
 Follow these tips to make sure your teen is ready.

 Make sure you know how to get to the test site and which entrance will be accessible on the morning of the test.

-Practice relaxation techniques such as deep breathing or visualization.
-Tell your child to use them if his heart starts pounding or if he feels nervous.
+Practice relaxation techniques like deep breathing or visualization.
+Remind your child to use them if his heart starts pounding or if he feels nervous.

 Have your child gather everything he’ll need: admission ticket, acceptable photo ID, approved calculator (and backup batteries), and at least two No. 2 pencils.

 Pack a snack, like a bottle of water and a granola bar.
 Remind your teen he can eat only during the break.

 Tell your teen to leave his cell phone at home.
 If he brings it into the testing center, he may not be allowed to finish the test.